ekas-7/Anemia-detection-pi/README.md

 ### 📌 Notes:

 - **cnn_segmentation_pipeline/** → heavy CNN models, best for cloud or high-performance systems.
-- **rgb_model/** → lightweight ML model, optimized for mobile/embedded devices.
+- **ml_model/** → lightweight ML model, optimized for mobile/embedded devices.
 - **flutter_app/** → mobile frontend (Android/iOS) to interact with either model depending on OS & resources.

 ---

-👉 Do you want me to also **add a deployment folder (docker, cloud, API)** so that both CNN and RGB models can be served through one API for the Flutter app?
+👉 Do you want me to also **add a deployment folder (docker, cloud, API)** so that both CNN and ML models can be served through one API for the Flutter app?

 If you confirm, I will create a `deployment/` folder with Docker, API, and cloud deployment examples.
 I will also create `README.md` files in the main subfolders now.